shadowndacorner/vectormath/README.md

 - Added an unpadded `Vector2` and `Point2` to also support basic 2D vector maths.
 These are always scalar mode (size = 2 floats).
 - All you need to do is include the public header file `vectormath.hpp`.
 It will expose the relevant parts of the library for you and try to select the SSE implementation if supported.

+Changes in this fork:
+- Templated constructors for vector types
+- Added glm-like swizzles to Vector3 and Vector4
+- Added packed data type for structs

 ### Original copyright notice:

 <pre>